Internships

 1. You are responsible for arranging your own internship.
 You should first choose an agency from the list of possible criminal justice agencies or find a relevant agency on your own.
 Please note that application process for federal agencies may take a year or longer to complete.

 2. After selecting an agency, you should contact the agency directly to make sure that they are willing and interested in having you as an intern.
-Once you gain agency approval, complete the online Internship Application Form.
+Once you gain agency approval, complete the Internship Application Form.

 3. The department staff will email you with permission to add the course once your application is approved.
 Undergraduate students enroll in CCJ 4940, while graduate students enroll in CCJ 6946.